Senior Travel

 Doing proper research on your destination ahead of time and planning early can allow you to do and see what you want and get the best accommodations and flights.

 It is highly recommended to look up the best times to visit your destination as well as consider traveling during off-peak seasons.
-Since traveling in retirement means you are likely more flexible with when you can travel, less crowds and cheaper prices can be ideal to save money and make your trip more enjoyable.
+Since retirement travel means you are likely more flexible with when you can travel, fewer crowds and lower prices can be ideal to save money and make your trip more enjoyable.

-Booking early can also help you remain flexible in travel dates if anything comes up and you have to make adjustments to your itinerary.
+Booking early can also help you remain flexible with travel dates if anything comes up and you need to adjust your itinerary.

 2. Prioritize Your Health and Safety